elenderg/PAL-1000/instruções de compilação.md

 `To blurt a variable into a buffer:`
-`If the variable's compiled flag is not set, exit.` `If the variable's type can be reduced to "string", blurt the variable into the buffer (as a string); exit.` `Put the variable's address minus the image base into an address.` `Blurt the variable's data into the buffer at the address.`
+`If the variable's compiled flag is not set, exit.` `If the variable's type can be reduced to "_string", blurt the variable into the buffer (as a string); exit.` `Put the variable's address minus the image base into an address.` `Blurt the variable's data into the buffer at the address.`